cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_transfers.md

 Each matrix element looks for its closest fracture element and retrieves the normal vector from that fracture element, as in [nearestnode_fracture_to_matrix].
 Matrix element distant from all fractures retrieve this information too, but that never impacts the simulation results.

+!alert construction title=Rob Question
+So does the entire 3d mesh do this search?
+Are there performance implications for very large meshes?

 !media media/nearestnode_fracture_to_matrix.png
 	style=width:60%;margin:auto;padding-top:2.5%;
 	id=nearestnode_fracture_to_matrix